rage/java-programming-fall-19/data/part-6/1-listan-sisaltavat-oliot.md

 b
 c -->

-The set alphabet is empty.
+The collection alphabet is empty.

-The set alphabet has 1 elements: a
+The collection alphabet has 1 element: a

-The set alphabet has 2 elements: a b
+The collection alphabet has 2 elements: a b

-The set alphabet has 3 elements: a b c
+The collection alphabet has 3 elements: a b c